RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/ac/ac-4.10.md

     values:
   ac-4.10_prm_2:
     values:
-  ac-04.10_odp.01:
-    values:
-  ac-04.10_odp.02:
-    values:
-  ac-04.10_odp.03:
-    values:
-  ac-04.10_odp.04:
-    values:
-sort-id: ac-04.10
 x-trestle-global:
   sort-id: ac-04.10
 ---

-# ac-4.10 - \[Access Control\] Enable and Disable Security or Privacy Policy Filters
+# ac-4.10 - \[Access Control\] Enable / Disable Security Policy Filters

 ## Control Statement

-Provide the capability for privileged administrators to enable and disable {{ insert: param, ac-4.10_prm_1 }} under the following conditions: {{ insert: param, ac-4.10_prm_2 }}.
+The information system provides the capability for privileged administrators to enable/disable {{ insert: param, ac-4.10_prm_1 }} under the following conditions: {{ insert: param, ac-4.10_prm_2 }}.

+## Control Objective

+Determine if:

+- \[AC-4(10)[1]\] the organization defines security policy filters that privileged administrators have the capability to enable/disable;

+- \[AC-4(10)[2]\] the organization-defined conditions under which privileged administrators have the capability to enable/disable organization-defined security policy filters; and

+- \[AC-4(10)[3]\] the information system provides the capability for privileged administrators to enable/disable organization-defined security policy filters under organization-defined conditions.

 ## Control guidance

-For example, as allowed by the system authorization, administrators can enable security or privacy policy filters to accommodate approved data types.
-Administrators also have the capability to select the filters that are executed on a specific data flow based on the type of data that is being transferred, the source and destination security domains, and other security or privacy relevant features, as needed.
+For example, as allowed by the information system authorization, administrators can enable security policy filters to accommodate approved data types.

-## Control assessment-objective

-capability is provided for privileged administrators to enable and disable {{ insert: param, ac-04.10_odp.01 }} under {{ insert: param, ac-04.10_odp.03 }};
-capability is provided for privileged administrators to enable and disable {{ insert: param, ac-04.10_odp.02 }} under {{ insert: param, ac-04.10_odp.04 }}.